The WHLG Framework

 Portable Identity

-The Tools You'll Use Every Day
+The Tools You Use Every Day

 These aren't abstract ideas.
 They're built into your weekly check-in and your daily rhythm.